-If the keystore is corrupted or lost, restore the keystore containing the latest master encryption key.
-If there is no keystore containing the latest master encryption key, restore the keystore to its state at the time of database backup, and recover the database from the database backup.
+If the keystore is corrupted or lost, restore the keystore (containing the latest master encryption key) and the entire opencryptoki token directory of the slot allocated to Fujitsu Enterprise Postgres.
+If there is no keystore containing the latest master encryption key, restore the keystore and the entire opencryptoki token directory of the slot assigned to Fujitsu Enterprise Postgres to their state at the time of database backup, and recover the database from the database backup.
 This action recovers the keystore to its latest state.

-- Restore the keystore containing the latest master encryption key as of March 5, 2022.
+- Restore the keystore containing the latest master encryption key as of May 5, 2020.

 '''

-cp -p /keybackup/keystore_20220305.ks /key/store/location/keystore.ks
+cp -p /keybackup/keystore_20200505.ks /key/store/location/keystore.ks

+tar -xf token_directory_fep_20200505.tar

 '''

-- If there is no backup of the keystore containing the latest master encryption key, recover the keystore by restoring the keystore that was backed up along with the database on 1 March 2022.
+- If there is no backup of the keystore containing the latest master encryption key, recover the keystore by restoring the keystore that was backed up along with the database on 1 May 2020.

+'''

+cp -p /keybackup/keystore_20200501.ks /key/store/location/keystore.ks

+tar -xf token_directory_fep_20200501.tar

-''' cp -p /keybackup/keystore_20220301.ks /key/store/location/keystore.ks pgx_rcvall -B /backup/inst1 -D /database/inst1 --keystore-passphrase '''
+pgx_rcvall -B /backup/inst1 -D /database/inst1 --user-pin

+'''